ncomly/CS236G_Final_Project/README.md

 As of now, test mode has not been implemented

-In addition, the main function takes in a configuration file like `config.json` which specifies data location, number of epochs, learning rate, loss weights, etc.
+In addition, the main function takes in a configuration file, defaults to `config.json`, which specifies data location, number of epochs, learning rate, loss weights, etc.
 The config file can be specified via `--config [CONFIG JSON]`.